Nonye2K3/chia/Beginners-Guide.md

 - *Latest Block Challenges* : This shows the latest challenges and signage points, which can be thought of as mini lotteries.
 Every 9 seconds, there is a new signage point, which means there is a new opportunity for you to check your plots and see if you've won.
 Every other signage point will be a winner for someone on the network so there is a new block created about every 18 seconds.

-- *Last Attempted Proof* : This is important.
-There are 5 lines.
-Currently if you have 157 plots – so each of the lines read  0/157.
+- *Last Attempted Proof* :This is important.
+It is a 2 step process.
+(Step 1) plot passes filter test.
+(Step 2)- Selected Plot is checked for winning hash.
+So as an example- your system is running--  There are 5 lines if you have 157 plots – each of the 5 lines read   0/157.
-On every signage point (9 seconds), all of your plots are checked to see which ones passes the [plot filter](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it).
-Approximately 1/512 of all plots will pass the plot filter for each challenge, so here you can see how many of your plots passed.
 If a plot is selected or a 2nd plot is selected that is good news and the number changes to 1/157 or 2/157 maybe 3/157.
-However a plot passing the plot filter does not mean that you have won a block.
-After passing the filter, each plot will go through a "quality lookup", which does approximately 7 reads on your plot, and tells you whether the plots have won.
+After passing the filter, each selected plot will go through a "quality lookup", which does approximately 7 reads on your plot, and tells you whether the plots have won.
+If you won, it does not show any indication as the transaction is done quickly.
+Your wallet increases.

+Once that match shows on the first line, it will move down to lines 2-5, then if another plot passes step 1, it starts at the top also, amd moves its way done the filter process.

 Winning is very rare, and on average one person wins in the whole world, every 18 seconds.
-If you won, the whole plot is looked up on disk, and you will see the chia farmed on the Wallet screen.
+On every signage point (9 seconds), all of your plots are checked to see which ones passes the [plot filter].   (https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it).
+Approximately 1/512 of all plots will pass the plot filter for each challenge, so here you can see how many of your plots passed.
 However there are 4,608 chances to win 2 chia every day.

-Once that match shows on the first line, it will move down to lines 2-5 , as the blockchain moves.
 If for some reason those lines stop moving that is another indication you are not in sync with database and need to resync—see below.

 ## Create a plot